Luke 10:1-24 Comments by Stephen Ricker

 * Luke 10:1 "After this the Lord appointed seventy-two others and sent them two by two ahead of him to every town and place where he was about to go."

-* Luke begins recording many events unique to his gospel starting in Luke 9:51 (or 10:1) till Luke 18:14 (i.e., the sending of the seventy-two in 10:1-23, a unique visit to Martha and Mary's house in 10:38-42, ten healed of leprosy in 17:11-19).
+* Luke is the only one to record this event.
+Luke records many events unique to his gospel, starting in Luke 9:51 (or 10:1) till Luke 18:14 (i.e., the sending of the seventy-two in 10:1-23, a unique visit to Martha and Mary's house in 10:38-42, ten healed of leprosy in 17:11-19).
 Much in these eight plus chapters are parables unique to Luke's gospel.
 (See a chart comparing Jesus' parables by using the link above.)
 Luke 18:15, Matthew 19:13, and Mark 10:13 record the same event, people bringing little children to Jesus.
-The events only recorded in Luke's mid-chapters seems to document events that happened during Jesus' trip to Jerusalem for the Feast of Dedication (winter) as John 10:22 records.
-Jesus was crucified during the Feast of Passover (spring).
+The events only recorded in Luke's mid-chapters seems to document events that happened during Jesus' trip to Jerusalem for the Feast of Dedication (winter) as John 10:22 records, and his last trip just before Jesus was crucified during the Feast of Passover (spring).
 If these facts are true than its possible that Luke 13:22, 31, 14:25 or Luke 17:11 or Luke 18:31 documents the start of Jesus' final trip to Jerusalem.
-(See chart to the right.)
+(See chart.)

 >Why two by two?
 (Compare this with the event in 9:1-9)